lizardman301/Lizard-bot-rsf/README.md

 	 * Allows you to change the prefix for commands
 	 * Useful if you use multiple bots that may have similar commands and prefixes
 	 * Default Value: !
+ * challonge
+	 * Specifies the challonge subdomain to check for tournaments
+	 * Necessary for Challonge integration
+	 * Default Value:

 ##### Channel-Specific
  * bracket